digma-ai/OpenTelemetry.Instrumentation.Digma/src/OpenTelemetry.AutoInstrumentation.Digma/README.md

 ```

 ### Install:
-1. Copy the dlls the to app's directory (where the exe or the rest of the dependencies are located).
+1. Copy the dlls from the desired framework `src\OpenTelemetry.AutoInstrumentation.Digma\bin\Release\<framework>` the to app's directory (where the exe or the rest of the dependencies are located).
-   - `0Harmony.dll`
-   - `OpenTelemetry.AutoInstrumentation.Digma.dll`

 2. Add this environment variable and value to the process:
    ```